Secilia-Cxy/MTSA/README.md

 path: `src/models/DLinear.py`

 **Objective:**
-Implement the DLinear model, a deep learning-based approach for time series forecasting, as described in the provided paper.
+Implement the DLinear model as described in the provided [paper](https://arxiv.org/pdf/2205.13504.pdf).
 You can define the dataloader yourself or modify `trainer.py` if necessary.

 ## Part 4 Decomposition (20 pts)